 In addition to stewarding the peat resource it depends on, American Peat Technology continually seeks ways to make its manufacturing process more environmentally sensitive and sustainable.
 The use of fossil fuels in the peat drying process is not only a concern environmentally, it subjects the company to varying and unpredictable costs and supply.
 In 2010, APT made the move to use carbon-neutral, locally-available and cost-effective biomass to provide the bulk of its dryer fuel needs.
 Additionally, through creative engineering and fabrication, APT seeks to repurpose equipment as it expands and optimizes the production process.
 For example, the two primary dryers and two feeder bins were salvaged and modified from previous manufacturing operations, and the ball mill was recovered from a scrap yard and put back to work.
 Also, the precast concrete in APT’s wood chip storage building was destined for the landfill, but was reclaimed for use as exterior walls.
 All of these efforts result in less pollution, less waste and less impact on the environment.

 The long-term health and productivity of APT is directly tied to its peat resources.
-At current rates of use, the company has a 40-year supply of peat in its existing permitted harvest area.
+At current rates of use, the company expects to harvest peat in its existing permitted harvest area through at least 2050.
 The company hopes to grow and exceed its current use rate, which obviously reduces the expected lifetime of the current harvest area.
 The long-term plan of APT is to develop additional peat deposits and new manufacturing locations to meet future demand.
 Because opening new peatlands for development is a time-consuming, arduous and costly process involving numerous permitting agencies and requiring APT to seek a social license from the community, the process of expansion is already underway.

 American Peat Technology does not take lightly the perceived impacts of peat harvesting.
 As evidenced in its current location (APT’s P.E.A.T.
 Project in Aitkin), local communities are proud and protective of the natural resources that characterize their landscapes.
 APT can point to the experiences and track record gained in Aitkin as a hedge against uncertainty.
 Peat harvest necessarily disturbs the natural landscape, but in the process, APT invests in the community that hosts them through the generation of well-paying jobs, a commitment to buying locally as much as possible and a generous charitable donation program.
 Once peat harvest is complete on a deposit, communities can expect APT to comply with and exceed the conditions of its permit by returning the harvest area to a vibrant, diverse and native landscape that will ultimately become a net producer of peat in the future.